JasonLi-TMT/Movie-recommendation-engine/README.md

 - **Film poster data**: Movie poster data from IMDB & TMDB. (link: https://www.themoviedb.org/?language=en)

-- **Film actor & director data**: Data of relationship among films, directors & actors.
+- **Film relationship data**: Data of relationship among films, directors & actors.

 The detail of data description could be found in the data folder, there is a readme file there.